Who can make a claim

 Income protection benefits

-Income protection claims provide you financial support when an injury or illness is holding you back from earning income from your regular job.
+Income protection claims provide you financial support when your mental injury is holding you back from earning income from your regular job.

 Death benefits